-You can save thousands of pounds by taking on some home improvement jobs yourself, but others are definitely best left to the professionals.
+You can save thousands of pounds by taking on some home improvement jobs yourself, while others are definitely best left to an expert.

 If it's a straightforward job, and your walls are decent, you should try painting your walls yourself.
 And you could save yourself a few hundred quid in the process too.